Blosc/python-blosc2/README.rst

 ============

-If you are curious, you may want to run a small benchmark that compares a plain NumPy array copy against compression using different compressors in your Blosc build:
+If you are curious, you may want to run a small benchmark that compares a plain NumPy array copy against compression using different compressors in your Blosc2
+build:

 .. code-block:: console